 A finding of adverse possession in New York can still be found even if the adverse possessor only stayed and possessed the property for a few months each year.
 In determining whether possession is continuous, the courts look into the adverse possessor’s acts of possessing the property and his exercise of dominion and control over the premises, whether or not he is physically present on the land, and whether these acts are consistent with acts of possession that ordinary owners of like properties would undertake.
 Ray v.
 Beacon Hudson Mountain Corp., et. al., 88 N.Y.2d 154 (1996).

-For example, in the same example above of John and Michael, we assume the same facts that John built a house, swimming pool, and guest house, and the guest house encroached on Michael’s property.
-However, John for the past 20 years only lived in the house one month each year, because he spends most of his time in Florida.
-Michael filed an action to quiet title, claiming that John did not acquire title over the disputed land by adverse possession because John’s possession was not continuous, only staying in the property for one month for each year of the past 20 years.
-The court would not likely agree with Michael’s argument.
-In determining what constitutes “continuous”, the court looks into the adverse possessor’s acts of dominion and control that would indicate actual possession, such as over-all preservation of the premises, a permanent and substantial structure, constant repeated acts of repelling trespassers, and padlocking and securing the property during their absence, to name a few.
+For example, in the same example above, we assume the same facts that you built a house, swimming pool, and guest house, and the guest house encroached on your neighbor’s property.
+However, you for the past 20 years only lived in the house one month each year, because you’ve spent most of your time in Florida.
+Your neighbor filed an action to quiet title, claiming that you did not acquire title over the disputed land by adverse possession because your possession was not continuous, only staying in the property for one month for each year of the past 20 years.
+The court would not likely agree with your neighbor’s argument.
+In determining what constitutes “continuous”, the court looks into the adverse possessor’s acts of dominion and control that would indicate actual possession, such as overall preservation of the premises, a permanent and substantial structure, constant repeated acts of repelling trespassers, and padlocking and securing the property during their absence, to name a few.
 These acts show dominion and control over the property, despite the adverse possessor’s physical absence.